 The Center for Agriculture and Food Systems (CAFS) partners with the National Farm to School Network (NFSN) to produce this annual State Farm to School Legislative Survey.
 The Survey summarizes all state farm to school related bills proposed between 2002-2014, whether enacted, defeated or still pending.
 It also provides analysis on this legislation and guidance on developing state farm to school systems.
 Farm to school is the practice of sourcing local food for schools, preschools and childcare centers and providing educational opportunities in health, nutrition and agriculture through school curricula.
 The most recent 2014 update includes case studies on Alaska, the District of Columbia, Oregon and Texas.

 Building a sustainable food system with fair labor practices and minimal waste is an ongoing effort that faces many challenges, but the benefits of better agricultural practices can improve lives around the globe.
-This infographic highlights the issues and needed improvements.
+In this two-part infographic series,

 Farm and Food Legal Resources is a collection of online, existing legal resources compiled and organized by the Center for Agriculture & Food Systems (CAFS).
 CAFS developed this resource for individuals and organizations involved in sustainable food and agriculture.
 Consequently, the materials reflect an emphasis on sustainability, local and regional food systems as well as the innovations in food and agriculture occurring at the state and regional level.